kmprs/Sliding-Puzzle/README.md

 - `cabal update && cabal install --only-dependencies`
 - `cabal build`

-For running the script please use the following command: `cabal run`
+For running the program please use the following command: `cabal run`